 4.11 Stallholders who fail to return any items provided by CCSU or the University will be charged for a replacement as new, as well as an administration charge of £25 for each item not returned.

-4.12 CCSU, the University, and SU Network reserves the right to use photographic images and/or videos of any Media Sales activity.
+4.12 CCSU and the University reserves the right to use photographic images and/or videos of any Media Sales activity.

-5.2 I understand that CCSU and SU Network will hold this information for six years as required for auditing purposes.
+5.2 I understand that CCSU will hold this information for six years as required for auditing purposes.

-5.3 I understand that I can access information on what data CCSU and SU Network holds, how it is managed, my rights and how to make a complaint through referring to the CCSU Data Protection Policy.
+5.3 I understand that I can access information on what data CCSU holds, how it is managed, my rights and how to make a complaint through referring to the CCSU Data Protection Policy.

-5.4 CCSU and SU Network will only use the data you provide for the purposes stated within this form.
+5.4 CCSU will only use the data you provide for the purposes stated within this form.
 You can find CCSU's Data Protection Statement at www.ccsu.co.uk/about/data.

 6.1 All quoted prices are excluding VAT which is applicable to all promotional activity at the prevailing rate.

 6.2 All bookings are subject to availability and acceptance of CCSU's Terms & Conditions.